-- Fast food is food from a take-out restaurant that is quick, convenient, and usually cheap.
+- Fast food is food from a restaurant (sit-down, take-out, or delivery) that is quick, convenient, and usually cheap.

-- Fast food is usually high in fat, calories, cholesterol, and sodium.
+- Fast food is usually higher in fat, calories, cholesterol, and sodium in comparison to homemade meals.

-- Too much fast food can lead to health problems such as high blood pressure, heart disease, and obesity.
+- Eating too much fast food can increase risk for health problems such as high blood pressure, heart disease, and obesity.

 Fast food refers to food that can be prepared and served quickly.
-Fast food restaurants usually have a walk up counter and/or drive-thru window where you order and pick up your food without having to wait long.
-They’re popular because they serve filling foods that taste good and don’t cost a lot of money.
-However, the food is often made with cheaper ingredients such as high fat meat, refined grains, and added sugar and fats, instead of nutritious ingredients such as lean meats, whole grains, fresh fruits, and vegetables.
+It can come from may places: sit-down restaurants, take-out, drive-thru, and delivery.
+Fast food is popular because the food is inexpensive, convenient, and tastes good.
+However, fast food is often made with cheaper ingredients such as high fat meat, refined grains, and added sugar and fats, instead of nutritious ingredients such as lean meats, whole grains, fresh fruits, and vegetables.
+Fast food is also high in sodium (aka salt) which is used as a preservative and makes food more flavorful and satisfying.

 Is fast food bad?